tobybaker/tobybaker.github.io/docs/_posts/2022-10-29-stable-diffusion-differences.markdown

 Prompt : '*an astronaut relaxing on a tropical island*'
 ![A stable diffusion render of a astronaut on a tropical island over five gradual stages.
 The bottom row is the differences between the denoised images at each iteration](/assets/images/astronaut0-15-30-40-47.png)

-The differences are coloured so that the biggest difference in each image is yellow.
-To start with there is no obvious pattern to the changes but midway through the process the shape of final image becomes clearer and the changes are focussed on areas of high detail in the image.
+At the start there is no obvious pattern to the changes but midway through the process the shape of final image becomes clearer and the changes are focussed on areas of high detail in the image.
 Looking at another example.

 Prompt : '*a portrait of a panda wearing a top hat, cartoon*'
 ![A stable diffusion render of a panda wearing a top hat over five gradual stages.
 The bottom row is the differences between the denoised images at each iteration](/assets/images/panda0-15-30-40-47.png)